zen-n/smove-relocations/readme.md

 2. Run `npm install` in the main directory of the project
 ### Run
 1. `npm start <input file location> <output file location>`

+If no input/outputs are provided `data/bookings.json` and `results.json` will be used
 ### Test
 Note that the test suite only covers the tree traversal strategy
 1. `npm test`